ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/01-preliminaries.md

 implemented by a part of the operating system program, and each one of which terminates once its output is produced.

+In this book we will usually present algorithms and not programs.
+We assume that you as the reader is competent enough to be able to translate our descriptions and pseudocode into working programs in your favourite language.

 ### Summary

 To summarize: A [problem]{.term} is a function